 But you need the truth.

-So this surviving the holidays with your liberal relatives on Hannity.com will allow you.
+So this surviving the holidays with your liberal relatives on Hannity.com will allow you, it's a cheat sheet, folks.

-And you know, there's something incontrovertible, incontrovertible about facts.
+And, you know, there's something incontrovertible, incontrovertible about facts.

 You know, there's just no getting around them.

-And so I have another idea also, in addition to getting your um surviving the holidays cheat sheet on Hannity.com.
+And so I have another idea also, in addition to getting your surviving the holidays cheat sheet on Hannity.com, just buy my book, Witch Hunt, the story of the greatest mass delusion in American political history.

 And he details how Hillary Clinton created the hoax by paying for phony Russian disinformation that was fed to the FBI and the Department of Justice.

-How the malicious and nefarious Rod Rosenstein, together with Andrew McCabe, conspired to wear a wire and obtain incriminating information and solicit cabinet members uh to evict the president under a tortured interpretation of the 25th amendment.
+Or read chapter four, the attempted coup, how the malicious and nefarious Rod Rosenstein, together with Andrew McCabe, conspired to wear a wire and obtain incriminating information and solicit cabinet members to evict the president under a tortured interpretation of the 25th Amendment.

-Or better yet, Uncle Fester, turn to chapter five, the folly of Robert Mueller's uh witch hunt, his magnum opus, or better yet, turn to chapter six, the media witch hunt, the lies day after day that they perpetrated on the American people.
+Or better yet, turn to chapter six, the media witch hunt, the lies day after day that they perpetrated on the American people.

 It's an effective way for you to counter crazy Uncle Fester.

-And better yet, buy the book, wrap it up, put a bow on top, slip it under the tree for Uncle Fester and his crazy liberal relatives, and then have your camera out when he opens up the president present on Christmas Day.
+And better yet, buy the book, wrap it up, put a bow on top, slip it under the tree for Uncle Fester and his crazy liberal relatives, and then have your camera out when he opens up the present on Christmas Day.

-Uh yes.
+Ah, yes.

-You know, I have a friend of mine uh who read the book and he said, uh I gave it to my crazy liberal cousin, and he he took a snapshot of the cousin in the kitchen reading the book.
+You know, I have a friend of mine who read the book and he said, I gave it to my crazy liberal cousin.

-And afterwards he sent me a text message and he said, My cousin finished the book, and now he believes it really was a witch hunt.
+And afterwards, he sent me a text message and he said, my cousin finished the book and now he believes it really was a witch hunt.

 Amazing what facts and evidence will do.